 One would imagine that speaking all day in a raspy whining voice, mixing in various throaty coughs and noises, would irritate your throat.
 In the case of Andy Serkis, who portrayed Gollum in the Lord of the Rings trilogy, his voice was destroyed day after day.

 In order to combat the utter annihilation of his vocal cords Serkis drank what he termed “Gollum Juice” which, as he describes it, “which was made of honey, lemon and ginger.
 So we used to make up big jugs of it with warm water and I used to drink that on set everyday, lots of it everyday.”
 (BBC Newsround) .
 Curiously, no actual recipe for the drink exists, as Serkis never described the proportions of all the ingredients.
 Aside from helping to soothe the pain from excessive singing or voice acting Gollum Juice serves as a fantastic little remedy for a sore throat or cold.

 Despite the lack of a recipe, the principle ingredients are clear.
 In some ways this is like a tea, except that the ginger serves as the ingredient that “steeps” in the warm water.
-Both Jesse and I have used this recipe on a number of occasions, especially when trying to remedy sore vocal cords from a night of singing at the bar, but that is a tale for another time.
+Both Jesse and I have used this recipe on a number of occasions, especially when trying to remedy sore vocal cords from a night of singing at the bar or an all night Rockband party, but that is a tale for another time.
 For now, here’s a recipe, ingredients and all, for Mr. Serkis’ famous remedy.